Conor O'Grady (footballer)

-Conor O'Grady (born 27 May 1980) is a former Irish footballer who last played for Ballinamallard United.
+Conor O'Grady (born 27 May 1980) is an Irish former footballer who last played for Ballinamallard United.

 For his home town club he was sent off in a 2009–10 UEFA Europa League tie against Albanian side Vllaznia.

 O'Grady represented his country at the UEFA U-19 Championship in Sweden in 1999 where he won a bronze medal.

 In August 2012 he moved to IFA Premiership newcomers Ballinamallard United.